7 Innovative technologies for electricity generation and storage

 3. Compressed Air Energy Storage (CAES) Systems

 Compressed air energy storage (CAES) uses surplus energy to compress air which is then stored in an underground reservoir.
 The compression of the air generates heat.
-The air can be released to a combustor in a gas turbine to generate electricity.
 The aim of course, along with other forms of energy storage, and other approaches such as smart grids is to provide a means in which intermittent renewable energy can take over from fossil fuels.

 The first such system was a 290 MW plant developed by E.ON-Kraftwerk at Huntorf, Germany, in 1978.
 The intention was to help manage grid loads by storing electricity as pressurized air during night-time when demand was low and releasing it again when demand increased.
 The plant is still operational, being used for backup power.
 The compressed air, as with a number of other such systems, is stored in underground salt caverns which take 8 hours to fill at a rate of 108 kilograms per second.
 When electricity is needed again, the compressed air is released and heating by burning natural gas.